St George's, Preston

-For the church of the same name, see Church of St George the Martyr, Preston.

 St George's is an electoral ward in Preston, Lancashire, England.
 The ward is adjacent to the larger Deepdale to the east and is considered to be more an area within Deepdale than a distinct community of its own.
 The ward was created in 2002 for the 2002 Preston Council election, taking in the terraces running from Deepdale Road to St Paul's Road adjacent to Moor Park, running south towards the city centre.
 The eastern parts of the University of Central Lancashire campus in included within the St George's boundaries.
 Its name comes from the main road running east–west from Deepdale Road to the A6 Garstang Road.

 Two members of Preston City Council, elected 'in thirds' in first past the post elections each year, are returned from the ward.

 The ward forms part of the Lancashire County Council electoral division of Preston Central South.